-In addition to finding extra-long sheets and getting the best deal on college textbooks, parents should also evaluate their auto insurance coverage before sending their student off to college.
+In addition to finding extra-long sheets and getting the best deal on college textbooks, parents should also evaluate their car insurance coverage before sending their student off to college.

 Many parents overlook car insurance discounts and make coverage errors that end up costing the family extra money.
 And anyone who has ever paid college tuition knows that parents of college students need to save every dollar that they can.